Term of the Moment

 Smartphones Grew Up

-When contrasted with smartphones today, it may be hard to remember how incredibly impressive the iPhone was when it debuted in 2007.
+When contrasted with today's phone screen sizes, it may be hard to remember how incredibly impressive the iPhone was when it debuted in 2007.
 See iPhone and Galaxy S.

 A Double Touchscreen